zesk/build/docs/tools/daemontools.md

 - `serviceFile` - Required.
 Binary.
 The daemon to run.
 The user of this file will be used to run this file and will run as this user and group.
 - `serviceName` - Optional.
 String.
 The daemon service name.
 If not specified uses the `basename` of `serviceFile` with any extension removed.
 - `--log logPath` - Optional.
 Path.
 The root logging directory where a directory called `serviceName` will be created which contains the `multilog` output `current`
+- `--escalate` - Optional.
+Flag.
+Only if the source file is owned by a non-root user.

 #### Exit codes